Search

 bateaux statue liberty

 Valentine's is better on the water.
 For an unforgettable New York experience, join City Cruises for a holiday dinner cruise on the East and Hudson Rivers.
-From Saturday, February 11th through Valentine’s Day itself on Tuesday a range of packages is available, making it easy to customize the perfect outing with your sweetheart.
 Stunning views await from the glass-enclosed deck of the European-inspired Bateaux.
 You’ll be served a plated meal in a festive atmosphere.
-Valentine's Bateaux New York Premier Plus Dinner Cruise will have you taking in the sights on the Hudson and East Rivers for three hours.
+The Valentine's Bateaux New York Premier Plus Dinner Cruise will have you taking in the sights on the Hudson and East Rivers for three hours.
 Dinner cruises include cocktails, live entertainment, and plated 3-course meals with freshly prepared salads, entrees, and desserts.
 Another possibility for great dining and views to match is on Spirit of New York.
 The Valentine's New York Signature Dinner Cruise brings together signature buffets, delicious cocktails, dancing, and New Jersey and New York's most stunning views.
+For departures from South Street in Lower Manhattan, come aboard the Valentine's New York Signature Dinner Cruise Pier 15.
 Toast to the most romantic day of the year with City Cruises!
-Chelsea Piers, Pier 61, near W. 23rd St. on the Hudson, citycruises.com/newyork
+Chelsea Piers, Pier 61, near W. 23rd St. on the Hudson; Pier 15, 78 South St., citycruises.com/newyork

 About the Author